RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	availability	is	not	a	primary	concern	with archiving.
 Typically,	offsite	storage	or	storage	services	are	used	with archiving,	in	which	case	the	immediate	availability	for	restoration	will not	be	possible,	and	some	period	of	time,	defined	by	regulation,	is allowed	for	producing	records	and	evidence.

-### Question # 48 - You	are	reviewing	the	standard	offerings	from	a	prospective	cloudprovider,	and	one	area	of	log	collection	promises	full	and	complete	access to	operating	system	logs	for	all	provisioned	systems.
+### Question # 48 - You	are	reviewing	the	standard	offerings	from	a	prospective	cloud provider,	and	one	area	of	log	collection	promises	full	and	complete	access to	operating	system	logs	for	all	provisioned	systems.
 Which	cloud	service category	is	this	MOST	likely	referring	to?
 A.	Platform
 B.	Desktop
 C.	Software